 Your Guide to 3 Big Cities

-In less than week, it’s simple to visit three of the most fascinating cities in the United States.
+In less than a week, it’s simple to visit three of the most fascinating cities in the United States.

-six-day itinerary that takes you from the tall skyscrapers of New York City, New York, to the streets of Philadelphia, Pennsylvania, rich in history, and the nation’s capital, Washington, D.C., will offer you an introduction to the cuisine, customs, and spirit of the nation.
+A six-day itinerary that takes you from the tall skyscrapers of New York City, New York, to the streets of Philadelphia, Pennsylvania, rich in history, and the nation’s capital, Washington, D.C., will offer you an introduction to the cuisine, customs, and spirit of the nation.

 Admire the Renowned Sites of New York City